tivins/database/README.md

 # A PDO Wrapper

-A fluent, lightweight, and efficient PDO wrapper.
+A Secure, fluent, lightweight, and efficient PDO wrapper.

+Help to protect again SQL injections.

 ---